Iran Lets More Businesses Reopen As Virus Toll Rises - UrduPoint

 After nearly a week of declining fatalities, there has been a slight uptick in the past few days for the Islamic republic, one of the world's hardest hit.

-But top officials argued that Iran's battered economy could not remain shuttered, and President Hassan Rouhani has allowed low-risk businesses to reopen since April 11.
+But top officials argued the country's battered economy could not remain shuttered, and President Hassan Rouhani has allowed low-risk businesses to reopen since April 11.

-Shops in passages and bazaars were the latest businesses that were permitted to resume trading as part of Iran's gradual reopening of its economy.
+Shops in passages and bazaars were the latest businesses permitted to resume trading as part of the reopening.

+A clothier at Tehran's Grand Bazaar said his customers would expose themselves to the virus regardless as they had to go out to buy necessities anyway.

+"Even if we stay closed, what's the use?"
+Mahmoud Fakhrzadegan, who has worked at the bazaar for 60 years, told AFP.

 Nearly all retailers were open at north Tehran's Tajrish Bazaar, said an AFP correspondent who visited the sprawling complex on Monday.